JimLynchCodes/Triplex-Testing-Guidebook/README.md

 Ahh, the unit tests.
 Incorporating heavy Protractor usage for E2e and acceptance tests should not steal any thunder at all from the classic unit tests.
 These are concerned with checking individual functions.
 These normally return a coverage report, and as always we aim for 100% coverage by unit tests.

+---
+#The Triforce in Practice

+## Gherkin Comes First

+## Implement Step Definitions with Protractor Selenium Tests

+## Implement E2e Tests in a Separate Protractor Conf.js file.

+## Write the actually code in the usual TDD style with unit tests is code while using the protractor tests and gherkin feature files as a guide for what the code should do.

+---

 ### Triforce Tester Certification
 If you've been practicing Triforce Testing Development for over a year and would like to try to take the official Triforce Tester Examination for the prestigious "Triforce Tester" designation then simply open an issue on this repo and a proctor will get in touch with you.